RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 Ableton Live's featureset is relatively limited to other products on the market, but many of those products sacrifice simplicity in some areas to pack in more features.
 This chart is only here to tell you what is available in the products and how well they work, not how they impact the general workflow.

 Ableton Live excels at intangibles that come from the overall gestalt-like design philosophy.
 With more features comes more complexity and that's not always necessary.
 Ableton Live does a fantastic job of creating a slick workflow around a core set of features that work for many modern musicians.

+I suggest viewing the Ease of Use section to see where Live excels.
+If you value that, then weigh it highly and look at weighted totals.

 ## I HATE DONGLES!!!!11!!11!!!one!!!1!!